I’m a walking nightmare, an arsenal of doom

 Why is the demolition of old buildings and their replacement by new ones still widely seen as a sign of “progress”?
-Why is transforming an existing structure considered somehow “less architectural” than demolishing it and building anew?
+Why is transforming an existing structure considered somehow “less architectural” than demolishing and building anew?

 Demolishing perfectly sound, useful structures harms both the environment as well as our collective memory.
 In this age of human-induced climate change, existing buildings should be maintained and transformed through adaptive reuse whenever possible, regardless of whether they are listed as heritage or not.
 But there is also the issue of collective memory that is permanently lost whenever buildings are demolished that could otherwise be refurbished: their replacement by new buildings usually leads to a much more sterile and soulless environment, especially when this is done on a massive scale.

 Examples abound the world over of perfectly sound structures that have been demolished only to be replaced by other constructions that leave a great deal to be desired.
 In Barcelona, an elevated traffic circle less than three decades old (Glòries) was demolished some years ago to be replaced by an expensive tunnel beneath a new park.
 The structure of the circular viaduct could have been transformed into a giant pergola for this park, or even left as a ruin.
 There was absolutely no need to demolish it.
-Or better yet, it could have been transformed into a circular market hall, a stadium, or a fucking nuclear particle accelerator with a public running track on top for all I care.
+Or better yet, it could have been transformed into a circular market hall, a stadium, or a nuclear particle accelerator with a public running track on top for all I care.
 As my students from the University of Calgary demonstrated some years ago with their alternative masterplan for the Glòries site, keeping and using this viaduct was viable.
 But now that it’s gone, this option no longer exists.

 In Vietnam, entire parts of Hanoi’s very intricate and finely scaled vernacular city fabric are being demolished to make way for huge, stand-alone high-rise apartment blocks; much like in China.
 Existing urban tissue is being cleared lock, stock and barrel in order to create a tabula rasa when a more surgical planning approach could also be taken in which only the unsound buildings are demolished and replaced, keeping the existing street network in place along with old buildings that are upgradeable.
 Of course, surgical urbanism is less expedient and profitable, and not as desired by an upwardly mobile consumerist class that wants to conspicuously display its new wealth.
 But cities belong to everyone, not just the rich.